magento/devdocs/guides/v2.1/cloud/deploy/cloud-deployment-process.md

 ## ![Deploy phase] Deploy phase

 The _deploy_ phase places a temporary hold on incoming requests and transitions the site to [maintenance mode]({{page.baseurl}}/config-guide/bootstrap/magento-modes.html).
 The deploy phase uses the new containers and, after mounting the file system, opens network connections, activates the services defined in the `relationships` section of the `.magento.app.yaml` file, and runs the deploy hooks defined in the `.magento.app.yaml` file.
 Everything is _read only_, except for directories defined in the `.magento.app.yaml` file.
-See the [`mounts` property]({{page.baseurl}}/cloud/project/project-conf-files_magento-app.html#mounts).
+By default, the [`mounts` property]({{page.baseurl}}/cloud/project/project-conf-files_magento-app.html#mounts) property includes the following directories:

 -  `app/etc`—contains the `env.php` and `config.php` configuration files
 -  `pub/media`—contains all media data, such as Magento products or categories